seanpreston/quaderno-api/sections/webhooks.md

 Every webhook uses the same data format, regardless of the event type.
 The webhook request is a standard POST along with a hash with the following parameters:

 * document_id - identifier of the document in Quaderno.
-* document_type - Type of the document (invoice, expense, extimate, ...).
+* document_type - Type of the document (invoice, expense, estimate, ...).
 * event - the event which triggered the webhook.

 ## Event types